91st Minnesota Legislature

-The Ninety-first Minnesota Legislature is the legislature of the U.S. state of Minnesota from January 8, 2019 to January 4, 2021.
-It is composed of the Senate and House of Representatives, based on the results of the 2016 Senate election and 2018 House election.
+The Ninety-first Minnesota Legislature was the legislature of the U.S. state of Minnesota from January 8, 2019 to January 4, 2021.
+It was composed of the Senate and House of Representatives, based on the results of the 2016 Senate election and 2018 House election.
 It first convened and held its regular session in Saint Paul from January 8 to May 20, 2019, and from February 11 to May 18, 2020.
-A special session was held from May 24 to 25, 2019, to pass bills enacting the state budget following an agreement between the governor and legislative leaders during the final weekend of the regular session in 2019.
+In addition, seven special sessions were held this term, the most of any term in state history.